What is the purpose?

 - Put on hold for further work

-- Awaiting Receipt of Application documents (pre-approval for accepting applications that exceed the policy threshold, e.g. budget exceeding limit of 500K and other topics)
+- RR system links to Awaiting Receipt of Application data (pre-approved via the ARA module for accepting applications that exceed the policy threshold, e.g. budget exceeding limit of 500K and other topics)

-- Ability to set and maintain data to aid in assignments and referrals (e.g., mechanisms used by each Institute or Center (IC), information on Funding Opportunity Announcements)
+- Maintenance of Notice of Funding Opportunities (NOFOs) to provide an ability to set and maintain data that will help in assignments and referrals (e.g., grant mechanisms used by each Institute or Center (IC), information on NOFOs)

 In addition, the software will automatically assign applications that meet certain criteria to the previous review location.